Venezuela

 Meetings of states parties

-Venezuela participated in the first meeting of states parties to the TPNW, held in Vienna in June 2022.
+Venezuela participated in the first meeting of states parties to the TPNW in 2022.
 “Nuclear weapons are morally unacceptable and must be completely eliminated,” it said.
 “The use or threat of use of nuclear weapons constitutes a violation of the charter of the United Nations and a crime against humanity.”

 TPNW negotiations